Stock Audit Checklist for Businesses: Documents, Process & What to Prepare Before the Auditor Arrives

 - Consumption Record of Produce

-- Define Scope and Audit Team
+2. Define Scope and Audit Team

 Steps to prepare for inventory counting:

-- Determine the type of count.
+- Determine the type of count

-- Define the area, bins or items to be counted.
+- Define the area, bins or items to be counted

-- Appoint an auditing team, either internal or external.
+- Appoint an auditing team, either internal or external

-- Assign inventory custodians to assist with the count.
+- Assign inventory custodians to assist with the count

-- Notify all parties involved of the timelines and protocols involved in counting.
+- Notify all parties involved of the timelines and protocols involved in counting

-Provide clear definition of each party’s responsibility in order to keep accountability and to make counting easier.
+Provide a clear definition of each party’s responsibility in order to keep accountability and to make counting easier.

-- Physical Verification of Inventory
+3. Physical Verification of Inventory

 - Counting stocks

-- Separately Count and Identify damaged, expired or obsolete goods.
+- Separately count and identify damaged, expired or obsolete goods

-- When applicable, confirm all serial or batch numbers.
+- When applicable, confirm all serial or batch numbers

-- Compare your counts against the system or Enterprise Resource Planning system to determine if they match.
+- Compare your counts against the system or Enterprise Resource Planning system to determine if they match

-- Change your Bin Location and reconcile your variance.
+- Change your Bin Location and reconcile your variance

-- Reconciliation and Variance Analysis
+4. Reconciliation and Variance Analysis

 Compare the physical count of inventory to the number of items recorded:

-- Determine the reason for discrepancies.
+- Determine the reason for discrepancies

-- Document the variance with a brief explanation.
+- Document the variance with a brief explanation

 - Identify the cause of the variance

 A thorough analysis of variances will help identify issues within your inventory management processes.
+Every discrepancy between physical and book stock must have a written explanation, unexplained variances become audit findings that your bank or statutory auditor will flag.

-- Verify Valuation and Accounting Adjustments
+5. Verify Valuation and Accounting Adjustments

-When conducting inventory audits, it is important to consider both the quantity of the inventory, as well as its value.
+When conducting inventory audits, it is important to consider both the quantity of the inventory as well as its value:

-- Verify that you have adequately written off or set aside any provisions for obsolete or damaged goods.
+- Verify that you have adequately written off or set aside any provisions for obsolete or damaged goods

 - If your audit reveals any discrepancies in your accounting records, make the appropriate adjustments to reflect that information.